Dog, Cat and Other Pet Allergies

 Your doctor will diagnose a pet allergy based on your symptoms, a physical examination, your medical history and test results.
 Cat and dog allergies are usually diagnosed with a simple and quick ‘skin-prick test’.
 Your doctor will place a small extract of pet allergen (dander) on your skin and lightly prick you with a small probe to allow the allergen to get under the skin’s surface.
 You will then be monitored for any signs of an allergic reaction, which will typically occur within 15 to 20 minutes.
 If you do experience allergy symptoms, this will confirm that you are allergic to the animal.2

 Even if you strongly believe that your symptoms are caused by your pets, it’s still a good idea to get tested.
 Your symptoms can actually be caused by other environmental exposures or by dust and pollen that is caught in your pet’s fur.2

 If you have an allergy to pet dander, don’t panic – getting rid of your furry friend is not your only choice!

 While removing your dog or cat from your home may ultimately be necessary for anyone who experiences severe animal allergies, choosing the right allergy relief product can be a big help.
 A product like FLONASE can help treat your allergy symptoms while also allowing you to keep your beloved companion.

-Here are some other things you can do to help manage your cat or dog allergies at home if you decide to keep your pet:iii
+Here are some other things you can do to help manage your cat or dog allergies at home if you decide to keep your pet:2

-- Don’t let them in the bedroom.
-Have them brush the dog or cat outside to help remove dander, and clean their litter box, to reduce your contact with trigger allergens.
+- Find someone without a pet allergy who can help you care for your animal.
+Have them brush the dog or cat outside to help remove dander and clean their litter box to reduce your contact with trigger allergens.